tape-testing/tape-run/README.md

 ## Headless testing

-To use the default electron browser on travis, add this to your travis.yml:
+To use tape-run with travis, we recommend using the default electron browser, which however requires you to add this part to your travis.yml:

 ```yml
 addons: